This Garlic Naan Bread is 4 SmartPoints on the Weight Watchers Blue and Purple plans and 5 SmartPoints per bread on the Green plan.

-Most store brought mini garlic naan bread are 5 Smart Points per naan.
-This mini garlic naan bread is only 1 Smart Point less than store brought ones but they are surprisingly satisfying to make, cheap and are easily made with ingredients that you probably have in your store cupboard.
+This garlic naan bread is less Smart Points than store brought ones.
+They are surprisingly satisfying to make, cheap and can be made with ingredients that you probably already have in your store cupboard.

 They are easy to freeze if you want to make a big batch of them and can be frozen with or without the garlic oil.
 It is just a matter of warming the garlic naan bread through when you need one.

-- 175 g fat free greek yogurt drain any excess liquid
+- ¾ cup fat free greek yogurt drain any excess liquid

 - pinch of salt